Graylog2/documentation/pages/plugins.rst

 -------------

 In the following sections we will create a plugin skeleton based on a maven archetype.
 The skeleton is similar to the `sample plugin on Github <https://github.com/Graylog2/graylog-plugin-sample/tree/2.2>`_.
 This documentation will link to specific parts for your reference.
 It is fully functional, even though it does not implement any useful functionality.
-Its purpose to provide a reference for helping to implement your own plugins.
+Its purpose is to provide a reference for helping to implement your own plugins.

 .. _creating_plugin_skeleton: